microsoft/studentambassadors/Bug-Bash/README.md

 For this Bug Bash, we'll be focusing on Azure Static Web Apps.
 We want to understand the following:
 - How can we write the documentation and Learn modules better?
 What is helpful or confusing?
 What gaps exist in our documentation?
 - What errors and issues are you encountering?

+**Azure Static Web Apps is a modern web app service that offers streamlined full-stack development from source code to global high availability.**

+Benefits of Static Web Apps include:

+- Productivity from local development to GitHub native workflows for CI/CD
+- Managed global availability for static content
+- Dynamic scale for serverless APIs
+- Streamlined management including custom domain configuration and authentication and authorization
+- Seamless developer experience and CI/CD
+- Tailored developer experience that includes a Visual Studio Code extension

 Our goal is to improve the readibility and usability of this content and the Azure Static Web Apps service for you.
 Even if you've reviewed these Learn modules and guides many times before or if you're seeing this for the first time, we want YOUR feedback!
 A diversity of perspectives is important to finding as many bugs as possible and making an improvement in your experience (and for other students like you).